Old-fashioned salad dressing recipes (1901)

-The following salad dressings and sauces are, without exception, easily made, and of such variety that it is possible to have a desirable change with nearly every salad made.
-The variety will be most welcome to those whose sole dependence has been the French and Mayonnaise dressings.
+The following salad dressings and sauces are easily made, and of such variety that it is possible to have a desirable change with nearly every salad made.

 1. Vinaigrette sauce

 Mix together one tablespoonful of vinegar, three of oil, one teaspoonful each of chopped parsley, capers and scraped or grated onion.
 Season with one saltspoonful of salt and pepper or a few drops of tabasco sauce.